1904 Olympics: St. Louis, Missouri

 Charles (Chuck) Hoag - Basketball, Gold Medalist

-Chuck Hoag’s family moved from Kansas to Oak Park when he was 10 years old.
+Chuck Hoag's family moved from Kansas to Oak Park when he was 10 years old.
 He was a 1949 graduate of Oak Park & River Forest High School where he was a standout athlete, lettering in football, basketball, baseball, and track.
-He played football, basketball, and ran track at the University of Kansas, and was a member of the 1952 Kansas basketball team that won the NCAA championship.
+He played football, basketball, and ran track at the University of Kansas, and was a member of the 1952 Kansas basketball team and won the NCAA championship.
 Hoag was a member of the U.S. Olympic basketball team that won the gold medal at the 1952 Helsinki games.
 Posthumously, Chuck Hoag received the Oak Park & River Forest High School Tradition of Excellence Award in 2013.

 John W. Wood - Soccer